How to Write & Format Website Content: The Dual Readership Path

 With that said, I believe context is everything, and the Web’s context is speed, accessibility, and convenience.
 This new way of accessing the world’s information requires a new approach to writing itself.

-There's gobs of information out there, so I'm honored you found this article interesting enough to make it this far.
-My hope is it helps you to a better performing website!
+There is gobs of information available today — I'm honored you found this article interesting enough to make it here.
+I hope this insight leads you to a better-performing website!

 About the Author

-Eric Sharp is the founder of ProtoFuse and has been in the website trenches since 1999 — right before the dot-com boom redefined websites forever.
-Since then, he's accumulated two decades of digital marketing experience and prides himself on creating websites "Loved by people and Google".
-He has 2 awesome kids, loves Da Bears, and is into that whole CrossFit thing.
+Eric Sharp is the founder of ProtoFuse and has been in the website trenches since 1999 — right before the dot-com boom redefined the website landscape.
+Since then, he's accumulated 25 years of digital marketing experience and prides himself on creating websites "Loved by people and Google".
+Outside of websites, it's all about fam time with his wife and 2 kids.
+He enjoys CrossFit, cooking steak on his cast iron skillet, collecting Jordan sports cards, and Daaa Bears.